fcamachol/cortex/replit.md

 - **Error Handling**: Comprehensive error logging and recovery

 ## Changelog
+- June 24, 2025: Minimized white space in contact form by removing max-width container and using full width with px-6 padding - added header with person icon matching company form style exactly
 - June 24, 2025: Further reduced white space in contact form by increasing max width to max-w-5xl and reducing horizontal padding to px-4 for better space utilization
 - June 24, 2025: Updated contact form to use fill box style for name input matching company form design - eliminated header section, avatar and actions now only appear in preview mode after form completion
 - June 24, 2025: Optimized contact form layout to use available space efficiently - increased container width from max-w-2xl to max-w-4xl for better space utilization while maintaining professional appearance